 On November 5, 2019, we entered into, and subsequently amended on December 4, 2019, an employment agreement with Mr. Shefferman.
-Under the terms of the employment agreement, Mr. Shefferman is entitled to an annual base salary of \$510,000, is eligible for our benefit programs, vacation benefits and medical benefits, and is entitled to an annual discretionary bonus equal to 50% of his annual base salary.
+Under the terms of the employment agreement, Mr. Shefferman is entitled to an annual base salary of \$510,000 (most recently increased to \$568,000 for 2021), is eligible for our benefit programs, vacation benefits and medical benefits and is entitled to an annual discretionary bonus equal to 50% of his annual base salary (subsequently increased to 55% of his annual base salary).
 Additionally, Mr. Shefferman received a special, one-time bonus of \$100,000 upon completion of the Merger pursuant to his employment agreement.